Macrometacorp/docs/docs/wu-runbook/troubleshooting.md

 This error typically occurs when you are trying to access a VDI session  and all available sessions are currently in use.
 You won't be able to use VDI until a session becomes available for use.
 Wait a while and try again later to see if  you can access VDI.

 ### Why am I unable to use my peripheral devices (printer, webcams, card reader)
 Configure your peripheral devices using the Peripheral Validator for it to be automatically detected and functional for use in RBA.
-Ensure to [validate your devices](#validating-peripheral-devices-for-rba) before use.
+Ensure to [validate your devices](./rba/validating-peripherals.md).

 ### Why can't I launch VDI from my Windows 11?